intarchboard/draft-use-it-or-lose-it/draft-thomson-use-it-or-lose-it.md

 that it understands and ignore those that it does not.

-In this way, implementing the extensibility mechanism is not merely mandated by the specification, it is critical to the functioning of a protocol deployment.
+In this way, implementing the extensibility mechanism is not merely mandated by the specification, it is crucial to the functioning of a protocol deployment.
 Should an implementation fail to correctly implement the mechanism, that failure would quickly become apparent.

-Caution is advised to avoid assuming that this is sufficient to ensure extensibility in the long term.
-If the set of possible variations is small and deployments do not change over time, implementations might not see new variations.
+Caution is advised to avoid assuming that building a dependency on an extension mechanism is sufficient to ensure availability of that mechanism in the long term.
+If the set of possible uses is narrowly constrained and deployments do not change over time, implementations might not see new variations or assume a narrower interpretation of what is possible.
 Those implementations might still exhibit errors when presented with a new variation.

 ## Unused Extension Points Become Unusable